 Loan to Value Ratio (LTV): A ratio determined by dividing the sales price or appraised value by the loan amount, expressed as a percentage.
 For example, with a sales price of $200,000 and a mortgage loan of $160,000, your loan to value ratio would be 80%.
 Loans with an LTV over 80% may require Private Mortgage Insurance (PMI) defined below.

 Lock Interest: A commitment you obtain from a lender assuring you of a particular interest rate or feature for a definite time period.
 Provides protection should interest rates rise between the time you apply for a loan, acquire loan approval, and, subsequently, close the loan and receive the funds you have borrowed.

 Margin: An amount, usually a percentage, which is added to the index to determine the interest rate for adjustable rate mortgages.
 Again, this only applies to ARM loans.

 Mortgage Banker: Originates mortgage loans, loaning you their funds and closing the loan in their name.

-Mortgage Broker: As do mortgage bankers, takes loan applications and processes the necessary paperwork.
+Mortgage Broker: As do mortgage bankers, take loan applications and process the necessary paperwork.
 Unlike a mortgage banker, brokers do not fund the loan with their own money but work on behalf of several investors, such as mortgage bankers, banks, or investment bankers.

 Mortgage Insurance (MIP or PMI): Insurance purchased by the borrower to ensure the lender or the government against loss should you default.
 MIP, or Mortgage Insurance Premium, is paid on government-insured loans (USDA, FHA or VA loans) regardless of your LTV (loan-to-value).
 Should you pay off a government-insured loan in advance of maturity, you may be entitled to a small refund of MIP.
-PMI, or Private Mortgage Insurance, is paid on those loans which are not government-insured and whose LTV is greater than 80%.
+PMI, or Private Mortgage Insurance, is paid on those loans that are not government-insured and whose LTV is greater than 80%.
 When you have accumulated 20% of your home’s value as equity, your lender may waive PMI at your request.